jaydenwilliams-cyber/Sysmon-Detection-Lab/README.md

 # Sysmon Detection Lab

-#Lab Summary
+## Lab Summary

 In this lab, I installed Sysmon and configured it to log detailed process creation events.
 I validated logging by executing multiple commands and reviewing Event ID 1 entries in the Sysmon Operational log.
-This demonstrates hands on experience with Windows logging, process monitoring, and endpoint visibilit
+This demonstrates hands on experience with Windows logging, process monitoring, and endpoint visibility.

 ## Objective

 Install Sysmon and verify that it logs process activity into Windows Event Viewer.

 ## Tools Used

 - Windows 10
 - Sysinternals Sysmon
 - PowerShell